Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 It's incredible.

-I I love this one at the bottom.
+I love this one at the bottom.

-I've never physically cringed harder at anything.
+I've never physically cringed harder at any time.

-I thought calling Farage a socialist was bad, but also like saying they're trans conservative.
+I thought calling Farage a socialist was bad, but also like saying they're trans-conservative.

 That's just embarrassing.

-You you guys are you guys are useless, and the real cherry on the cake here is this.
+And the real cherry on the cake here is this.

-When Labour negotiates, Brittany loses.
+When Labour negotiates, Brittany Ann loses.

-Oh no.
+Oh, no.

-Also the packaging looks like budget chocolate.
+Also, the packaging looks like budget chocolate.

 It does look like budget chocolate.